Baccalaureate Degree Requirements

 Upper Division Units

 Completion of a specific number and pattern of courses in one or more academic departments is defined as a major and is required for graduation.
-Major requirements vary from a minimum of 24 units to a maximum of 108 units, with majors for the bachelor of arts requiring a minimum of 12 upper division units and majors for the bachelor of science requiring a minimum of 18 upper division units.
+Major requirements vary from a minimum of 24 units to a maximum of 105 units, with majors for the Bachelor of Arts requiring a minimum of 12 upper division units and majors for the Bachelor of Science requiring a minimum of 18 upper division units.
 Students may complete the requirements for two or more majors leading to the same baccalaureate degrees concurrently.
 Some Sacramento State majors require an academic minor or approved area of concentration (see requirement listings by major in Academic Programs).

 General Education and Graduation Requirements